tomcritchlow/tomcritchlow.github.io/_posts/2017-11-08-privacy-glitch.md

 ## The Wall Street Journal

 The WSJ dropped 39 cookies on me.
-Here's what I did with them.

 This study is of a drawing of Ross Ulbricht, founder of the anonymous marketplace Silk Road.
 The double face that emerges reminds us of the many facets to this story and the idea of multiple personalities - Ross himself created a persona (the dread pirate roberts) to hide behind and claimed that it wasn't a single identity but rather one run by many people: